-Plan Objectives Performance Measures/Progress Indicators Improve bicycle and pedestri- economic centers. p. eve bio/ele alla pealesti all access eal Bikeability Score Close existing gaps in the registry bicycle and pedestrian links the higher degree of connectivity. o promote a Number and total lengths of remaining trail gaps by county Develop the institutional fram to advance planning for bicyc pedestrians at a regional and • Number of continuous and purification with the second stransportation and purification with the second stransportation and purification and county-level active/sustainable on committees pedestrian coordinator identified vel Strategies Responsible Lead/Support (Timing) Notes Develop "Active Transportation" Committees in each county to help guide bicycle and pedestrian planning efforts at a local level.
+Plan Objectives Performance Measures/Progress Indicators Improve bicycle and pedestri- economic centers. ycle and pedestrian access in our enters.
+Walkability/Bikeability Score Close existing gaps in the registry bicycle and pedestrian links the higher degree of connectivity. o promote a Number and total lengths of remaining trail gaps by county Develop the institutional fram to advance planning for bicyc pedestrians at a regional and Number of continuous and provided in the second secon county-level active/sustainable on committees pedestrian coordinator identified vel Strategies Responsible Lead/Support (Timing) Notes Develop "Active Transportation" Committees in each county to help guide bicycle and pedestrian planning efforts at a local level.
 County Planning (short term) Needs to represent a diverse group (health, economic, academic, environmental demographics) to combine to form a consortium for regional dialog and planning.
 Develop county-wide bicycle and pedestrian plans or address as part of comprehensive plan development.
 County Planning Commissions (ongoing) Examine the potential for off-road trail development to connect the region to other regional economic centers. of the region Active Trans • Strategy can include connections to such places as Altoona, Cumberland, Md., Johnstown, and State College.